WineGrasshopper/WineGrasshopper/README.md

 ### Establishment of Master Plan for DMZ Tourism Development Resources, 2023
 - **Key Responsibilities**
   - 📈 Developed master plan and marketing strategies for tourism development resources in the DMZ area
-  - 🏆 Achieved best research at the 95th TOSOK International Tourism Conference and published in the Journal of Korean Dance
+  - 🏆 Achieved best research at the <i>95th TOSOK International Tourism Conference</i> and published in the <i>Journal of Korean Dance</i>

 - **Skills Applied & Developed**
   - Master Planning